 If you can’t get rid of your Holiday Blues, call someone who can.

 Depression is no joke.
 Unfortunately, sometimes the holiday season can be a depressing time for some people.
-If you feel like you are having more than normal Holiday Blues, you can call 877-974-0262.
-A number specifically for first responders and their families dealing with depression.
+If you feel like you are having more than normal Holiday Blues, REACH OUT NOW.

 Remember, this too shall pass.